lauracrews/ice-maps-from-ship-radar/code/README.md

 `radar_plotImages_makeMap.m` is the primary scrip for making the geolocated maps combining all of the radar images.
 It iterates through all the images and takes a slice from each image to be stitched together into the composite.
 It then calculates the coordinates of each pixel in the image by finding a range and bearing from the image center.
 See Figure below for further explanation.

-In addition to the maps, there are animations of both sessions which include the cropped radar images, time, ship’s location, and locations of uCTD casts.
-These are made with `radar_animateTransects_firstSession.m` and `radar_animateTransects_secondSession.m`
+Animations of both sessions are made with `radar_animateTransects_firstSession.m` and `radar_animateTransects_secondSession.m`.
+These animations include the cropped radar images, time, ship’s location, and locations of uCTD casts.
+These